From Grotius to Zegveld: 400 years of right to plunder

 The Jakarta Post, August 22, 2020, By: Marjolein van Pagee

-[A Dutch version of this article was submitted to De Groene Amsterdammer, Vrij Nederland, Trouw, Vers Beton and Lilith, however, none of these Dutch media platforms wanted to publish this piece.]
+[A Dutch version of this article was submitted to De Groene Amsterdammer, Vrij Nederland, Trouw and Vers Beton, however, none of these Dutch media platforms wanted to publish this piece.]

 The neutrality of the International Criminal Court (ICC) was criticized after United States President Donald Trump imposed financial sanctions and travel restrictions in June on those who assist the court in investigating crimes committed by the US and its allies.
 The world was shocked and stunned.